SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/01_CPP_Course.md

 }
 ```

-> [!note] Note: There is C++ compiler that the string literal example is not an error but a warning.
+> [!note] Note: There is C++ compilers that the string literal example is not an error but a warning.

 ## Const keyword differences
 Const keyword differences between C++ C core and C: